Listed here are all GED® prep facilities and testing locations in the Cranston area.

 When you have successfully taken all four individual GED subtests you’ll be awarded the Rhode Island High School Equivalency Diploma, a credential that’s nationally recognized and accepted in the same way as a common high school diploma by employers and institutions of higher education.
 Please note that online GED testing is NO option.
 You’ll have to show up at an authorized testing site and sir for the four GED subtests in person.
 The tests are modular and you’ll need to pass all four tests within two years to earn your diploma.

 If you want to see if the GED track is something for you and whether you qualify, check out this post: GED testing in Rhode Island.
 You may also be interested in this post that has links to all U.S. GED prep sites and testing facilities.
 The Rhode Island cost for the entire exam is $120, or $30 per subtest.
-In 2014, however, the state passed legislation to pick up that tab for low-income RI residents.
+However, the state passed legislation to pick up that tab for low-income RI residents.

 What you need to do is sign up for one of the above listed GED prep classes or get a few books from your local library and study on your own.
 Online classes are another good option, especially for people living in remote portions of the state. and whatever preparation you take, make sure you will receive our GED certificate!
 You will boost your own income, but on top of that you will improve your loved ones’ lives and help the economy as well.
 Becoming a GED graduate is a great achievement and starting with your preparation is the first important step on the road towards a better life.